project-akri/akri-docs/proposals/job-brokers.md

 > [here](https://github.com/project-akri/akri/blob/v0.7.0/deployment/helm/crds/akri-configuration-crd.yaml).

-#### Proposed Configuration CRD Additions
+#### Proposed Configuration CRD Addition
-`brokerType` and `brokerGeneration` fields will be added to the Configuration to support Jobs. `brokerType` expands the definition of a broker to a Pod or Job and `brokerGeneration` enables the redeployment of Pods, Jobs, and Services without re-initiating discovery.
-Redeployment is mainly only of use in Jobs scenarios (say to do some form of management again).
+In the Configuration, the `brokerPodSpec` field will be expanded to a `brokerType` enum expands definition of a broker to a Pod or Job.
 - `brokerType`: optional declaration of an object Pod or Job that should be deployed.
 A maximum of one can be specified.
    If not specified, no Pods/Jobs or services are made.
 This is the expanded version of `brokerPodSpec`.
-- `brokerGeneration`: version of the `brokerType`.
-An operator can increment the generation to signal that the deployment type has changed and all workloads should be brought down and new ones spun up.
-This enables a Configuration to be changed without removing all instances.
-This also makes it so another set of Jobs can be deployed.

 ```yaml
 apiVersion: apiextensions.k8s.io/v1